honeykhra/week11-mysql/readme.md

 # OUTPUT

-Output file is saved in Schema.sql And Queries.sql
+Output file is saved in warehouse schema.sql And queries_warehouse.sql